-13.55.5 punch lines, intensity [every 5 zones]
+13.53.5. punch lines, intensity [every 5 zones]

-This option on the punch lines command tells the code to punch the intensities of all lines with intensities greater than zero, in the format used for the final printout (line label, wavelength, intensity).
+This option tells the code to punch the intensities of all lines with intensities greater than zero, in the format used for the final printout (line label, wavelength, intensity).
 The default is for this to be done only after the last zone is computed.
 Intermediate results can be punched if the additional keyword every appears.
 In this case the first number on the line is the interval between zones to punch, as in the print every command.